ModusCreateOrg/constellation/README.md

 ### Development Notes
 - The ECR repositories are not currently created by Terraform.
 Depending on the goals of the demo they could be managed by Terraform.
 - Run './bin/build.sh help' for help on building applications.
+- For EKS to report CPU usage to the metrics server, the 'kubectl run' command needs a cpu limit applied: EG: "--limits=cpu=200m,memory=512Mi"

 # Modus Create